Kreswell/kreswell.github.io/_posts/Particles.md

 The standard model is sort of the "periodic table of elementary particles."
 Well, a theorist would say it's really the theory behind those particles and their interactions.
 But let's just focus on what the particles and interactions are.
 The theory [gets a bit mathy](https://tvtropes.org/pmwiki/pmwiki.php/Main/Understatement).

 ![The standard model of particle physics, as it's usually depicted.](https://upload.wikimedia.org/wikipedia/commons/0/00/Standard_Model_of_Elementary_Particles.svg)
 As you can see, the list of known particles is pretty short.
 However, there are a whole bunch of different *categories* of particles.
 This is where things can get pretty confusing, if for no other reason than because of all the different names.
-But those categories are the defining features of the particles, so that's what I'll focus on
+But those categories are, in a sense, the defining features of the particles, so that's what I'll focus on.

+But before I can talk about

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2MDE0Mjg4NjAsLTEzMDk0NTAwMTUsLT
+eyJoaXN0b3J5IjpbLTE0MTIyOTE1NTAsLTEzMDk0NTAwMTUsLT
 IwNzk4Mzk1MDQsNjE1OTk2MDI5XX0=
 -->